E54066133/Steganography/README.md

 ## decode :
 Read the LSB of the first few pixels of the picture until reaching the termination key, and convert the binary cipher into a string with ascii code.

+## annotation :
+Please change the "filename" in code to your image name.